Andy Marte: Return to the minor leagues

 On December 1, 2010, Marte signed a minor league deal with the Pittsburgh Pirates of Major League Baseball.
-He played for the Indianapolis Indians of the Class AAA International League in 2011.
+He played for the Triple-A Indianapolis Indians of the International League in 2011, batting .202 with seven home runs and 37 RBI in 97 games.

 Unable to find a contract, Marte sat out the 2012 season.
 He began the 2013 season with the York Revolution of the Atlantic League of Professional Baseball, an independent baseball league.
+In 96 games, Marte hit .301 with 19 home runs and 74 RBI.

-Marte signed a minor league deal with the Los Angeles Angels of Anaheim on August 6, 2013.
-He played for the Salt Lake Bees of the Class AAA Pacific Coast League.
+Marte signed a minor league deal with the Los Angeles Angels of Anaheim on August 4, 2013.
+He played the remainder of the season for the Triple-A Salt Lake Bees of the Pacific Coast League.
+Marte continued his solid hitting prowess in Salt Lake, batting .362 with six home runs and 18 RBI in just 26 games.

 Arizona Diamondbacks

 Marte signed a minor league deal with the Arizona Diamondbacks on December 13, 2013.
-He began the 2014 season with the Reno Aces of the Class AAA Pacific Coast League.
+He began the 2014 season with the Triple-A Reno Aces of the Pacific Coast League.

-The Diamondbacks promoted Marte to the major leagues on July 31, 2014, and homered in his first at-bat with the team, a pinch-hit against Jeff Locke of the Pittsburgh Pirates.
+The Diamondbacks promoted Marte to the major leagues on July 31, 2014, and hit a two-run, pinch-hit home run in his first at bat with the team off Jeff Locke of the Pittsburgh Pirates.
 He was designated for assignment on August 7, when the Diamondbacks promoted Jake Lamb.
 Marte returned to Reno and elected free agency in October 2014.
+He posted three hits in 16 at bats (.188 average) in six games with Arizona.

-Marte's final plate appearance was a pinch-hit appearance in the 9th inning of a game on August 6, 2014 against the Kansas City Royals; Marte and the Royals' starter that day, Yordano Ventura, both died in unrelated car accidents on the same day in 2017.
+Marte's final plate appearance was a pinch-hit appearance in the ninth inning of a game on August 6, 2014, against the Kansas City Royals; Marte and the Royals' starter that day, Yordano Ventura, both died in unrelated car accidents on the same day in 2017.